sprytnyk/pylint-errors/README.md

 errors [here](#list-of-errors) or on this [web-site](https://vald-phoenix.github.io/pylint-errors/)
 but you may want to do so.
-In order to use a CLI tool you need to invoke the following commands:
+In order to use `plerr` tool you need to invoke the following commands:

 ```console
 $ git clone https://github.com/vald-phoenix/pylint-errors.git
 $ sudo apt update && sudo apt install -y python3-pip # if not yet installed